-Most are told to be happy all of the time.
-Any time you feel sad, upset, angry or any of those more negative emotions you are told to let it go; to be happy or always look on the bright side of life.
+Lots of us are forcing happiness.
+We are told to be happy all of the time.
+Any time you feel sad, upset, angry or any of those more negative emotions you are told to let it go: to be happy or always look on the bright side of life.

 I understand that others around you are trying to help, but by constantly running from those more hard-to-deal-with emotions you will never deal with the situations they are trying to warn you against.